IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

      b.
 Check that it renders a page showing `Simple Servlet ran successfully`.

 	 c.
 Also point your browser to 9443:  `https://localhost:9443/app`

+     > **Hint:** Copy the URL including https, don’t just change 9080 to 9443

+     > Note: If you get a “security risk” banner due to the self-signed cert, just accept and continue.

     ![hello openshift](images/buildyourown1.png)